-- Wherever practical, possible, and feasible, it is strongly recommended that no ticketing or as little as is workable be done at the walk-up gate for any event. - Wherever practical, possible, and feasible, all ticketing should be done in advance through the participating schools. - Wherever practical, possible, and feasible, ticketing should be electronic without the use of paper (receipts, tickets, etc.) as well as the use of cash. - The KHSAA recommends using Huddle/GoFan ticket operations, a paperless ticket vendor wherein the school can opt-in to a plan to receive 100% of the face ticket costs with minimal service charges to the patron. - KHSAA staff can provide contact information for GoFan representatives.
+- Wherever practical, possible, and feasible, it is strongly recommended that no non-electronic ticketing or as little as is workable be done at the walk-up gate for any event. - > Wherever practical, possible, and feasible, all ticketing should be done in advance through the participating schools using electronic ticketing platforms. - Wherever practical, possible, and feasible, ticketing should be electronic without the use of paper (receipts, tickets, etc.) as well as the use of cash. - > The KHSAA strongly recommends using GoFan ticket operations, a paperless ticket vendor wherein the school can opt-in to a plan to receive 100% of the face ticket costs with minimal service charges to the patron, or the school may alter prices to absorb ticket charges. - ➤ KHSAA staff can provide contact information for GoFan representatives.